dev-mdean/DocFXTest/README.md

+# DocFXTest

+A project used for testing if DocFX can be used to generate documentation from code written for Unity

+## Details
+---
+- <b>Operating System:</b> macOS Catalina 10.15.6
+- <b>Unity Version:</b> 2019.4.8f1
+- <b>DocFX Version:</b> 2.51.0 (Later versions don't work on my OS)

 ## Inheritance is not generated from `"build": "xref"` in specific cases
+---

 - Doesn't work when using `.cs` files for `"metadata" : "src"`